Ductless Air Conditioning Buyer’s Guide for Homeowners

 When it comes to central air conditioners, you don’t see anything in your living space.
 Unless you’re in your basement or somewhere outside, you don’t see the condenser or the air handler.

-Keep in mind though, the air handler of a mini-split is essentially going to become part of your decor.
-Each room that you’re cooling will have a wall unit, either at the ceiling or at floor level.
-For many people, this will be a turn off.
-But if you’re hot, and you can’t install central air, I bet most people would move beyond their distaste fairly quickly.
+Keep in mind, though, that a mini-split’s air handler will essentially become part of your decor.
+Each room you’re cooling will have a wall unit, either at the ceiling or floor level, which can be a dealbreaker for some people.

 We can’t tell you which ductless air conditioner is best for you.
 Only you can do that.
 But we have provided you with most, if not all, of the information you need to make an informed decision.